ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 :-------------------------:|:-------------------------: | :-----------------------------: | :---: | :---: | :--: | :--:
 ![](images/angry_example.png) | ![](images/happy_example.png) |  ![](images/sad_example.png) | ![](images/disgust_example.png) | ![](images/surprise_example.png) | ![](images/neutral_example.png) | ![](images/fear_example.png)

-Interesting, it seems that the images are greyscaled, we can use this to teach our convolutional neural networks.
+Interesting, it seems that the images are greyscaled, we can use their respective pixel intensities to teach our convolutional neural networks.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Models"></a>